veeambestpractise/best-practices-guide/job_configuration/backup_methods.md

 # Backup Methods

 Veeam Backup & Replication stores backups on disk using a simple, self-contained file based approach.
-However, there are several methods available for exactly how those files are created and stored on the file system.
+However, there are several methods to create and store those files on the file system.
 This section will provide an overview of these methods, their pros and cons, as well as recommendations on use cases for each one.

-Backup mode directly influences disk I/O on both production storage and backup repository and backups size, it is recommended to carefully review capabilities of the destination storage when selecting one.
+Backup mode directly influences disk I/O on both production storage and backup repository, and backups size; for these reasons it is recommended to carefully review capabilities of the destination storage when selecting one.
 Take a look at [Deduplication Appliances](/resource_planning/repository_type_dedupe.md#job-configuration) section of this guide for important details on using dedicated deduplicating hardware appliances for storing backups.

 For a graphical representation of the mentioned backup modes in this section, please see [Veeam KB1799](https://www.veeam.com/kb1799).